Restaurant Review: The Parakeet, Kentish Town

 A mouth overlaid with duck fat needs stripping back and resetting, and a plate of grilled sardines, confit tomatoes & pickled blackberries did just that.
 Whilst it certainly looked psychedelic (I briefly wondered if that stuff I’d picked up down at Camden Locks was kicking in a little too quickly), all pinks and purples from the pickled blackberries and confit tomatoes pooling on the plate in pretty patterns, it was, perhaps, a little too sharp.
 The oily fillet balanced out the sharper notes, but only just.
 Perhaps this one was a little too piquant, in retrospect.

-Not to worry, as an earthy, grassy number followed, in the form of nduja stuffed courgette (£11).
+The feeling doesn’t last long, as an earthy, grassy number follows in the form of nduja stuffed courgette (£11).
 The courgette itself was squat and bulbous, hollowed out to receive its nduja filling, its centre no doubt used in the silky courgette puree it was sitting on.
 Would you like your insides to be pureed to make a bed you then lie in?
 Hmmm, definitely kicking in…

 …Showered with rounds of pickled shallot, perilla and shisho leaf in a gravity-defying pile, you could imagine putting your foot through this one in the park come autumn, catching the stuffed courgette in your mouth as it fell back down to earth, the foliage floating to the floor gracefully.